-If you become exhausted, sick or burned out, you can’t give your parent the care they need.
-Taking care of yourself needs to be a priority so you can function from a position of strength and wellness.
+If you become exhausted, sick or suffer from caregiver burnout, you can’t give your parent the care they need.
+Taking care of yourself needs to be a priority, so you can function from a position of strength and wellness.

-It’s important to care for your body, mind and spirit.
-Here are a few smartphone apps that can make it easier to work self-care into your everyday routine.
+It’s important to take time to care for your own body, mind and spirit.
+Here are a few self-care tips, simple practices and smartphone apps that can make it easier to work self-care for caregivers into your everyday routine.

-- Your body needs enough water to survive and function properly.
+- Your body needs enough water to hydrate and function properly.
 Plant Nanny and Waterlogged are easy ways to remind yourself to get enough to drink.

 - If you need help finding healthier recipes or planning better-for-you meals and snacks, try Allrecipes Dinner Spinner or Yummly.
 They have large, searchable databases to make it easy to nourish your body.